skepickle/foundryvtt-gaming-table-player/README.md

 ## Draw Table View

-When this option is enabled, the gaming table's current view is shown as a rectangle on the GM's viw.
+When this option is enabled, the gaming table's current view is shown as a blue rectangle on the GM's view.
+Any other scenes that have been focused will be shown as a red rectangle on the GM's view.

 ## License